 But over time, the Great Cereal Shift, as Anneli Rufus writes, mirrored – and triggered – other shifts.
 Farm to factory.
 Manual to mechanical.
 Cowpuncher to consumer.
 Snake-oil superstition to science.
 Biggest of all was food’s transition from home-grown/home-butchered to store-bought.

 “Cereal companies like Kellogg’s and Post realized early on that their customers like sugar, and kids really like sugar — so they shifted their sales target from adults concerned about health to kids who love sugar.”

-But what about my modern-day bowl of whole grain Cheerios, containing only 1 gm of sugar per serving?
-Sounds harmless, but if I enjoy it alongside coffee (as I like to do each morning), I may be raising my blood sugar level by a whopping 250% compared to drinking decaf coffee with my cereal.
+But what about the modern-day bowl of whole grain Cheerios, containing only 1 gm of sugar per serving?
+Sounds harmless, but if you enjoy it alongside coffee, you may be raising your blood sugar level by a whopping 250% compared to drinking decaf coffee alongside that bowl of cereal.
 So say researchers at Canada’s University of Guelph, who reported their 2008 findings in the American Journal of Clinical Nutrition.
 Since about 65% of coffee consumption in North America occurs during breakfast hours, this involves a lot of us.
 The study’s authors reported:

 “Caffeine interferes with our body’s response to insulin.
 It makes us resistant to insulin, which in turn makes our blood-sugar levels go higher.”